Science

 Prerequisite: Biology, Biology (H), or AP Biology

 This course takes an ecological approach to examining the ocean habitat and the organisms that live in it.
-Designed for students who have already taken Biology, Honors Biology, or AP Biology, the course will reinforce key biological principles and address the specific applications of those principles to marine systems.
+Designed for students who have already taken Biology, Biology Honors, or AP Biology, the course will reinforce key biological principles and address the specific applications of those principles to marine systems.
 Marine organisms from all three domains of life will be examined in the context of the major ocean habitats, from intertidal zones to the deep seafloor.
 Particular attention will be paid to the evolutionary and ecological context for the characteristics of organisms and communities.
 Local resources, such as tide pools and nature centers, will be employed to the fullest extent possible, and modern molecular biology and other techniques will be used frequently to address the current state of ocean research.

 • Neuroscience (Honors)